List of early Germanic peoples

-In that respect, the names listed here are not terms for ethnic groups in any modern sense but the names of groups that were perceived in ancient and late antiquity as Germanic.
+The names listed below are not terms for ethnic groups in any modern sense but the names of groups that were perceived in ancient and late antiquity as Germanic.
 It is essentially an inventory of peoples, groups, alliances and associations stretching from the Barbaricum region east of the Rhine to the north of the Danube (also known as Germania), especially those that arrived during the Migration Period.

 In alphabetical order

 The present list is largely based on the list of Germanic tribal names and its spelling variants contained in the first register of the Reallexikons der Germanischen Altertumskunde.

 The first column contains the English name and its variants, if one is common, otherwise the traditional ancient name.
 The second column contains ancient names of Latin and Greek authors, the latter both in transcription and in Greek.
 The third column gives a brief description followed by a location.

 The fifth column gives important sources of tradition for the group in question.
-The few ancient main sources for names and location of Germanic tribes are not linked.
+The few main ancient sources for names and location of Germanic tribes are not linked.
 These are: